canonical/certification-docs/Self-Test_Guide.rst

    running the ``canonical-certification-precheck`` script, which tests critical configuration details:

-   - If the script does not detect a Secure ID (SID) configured in ``/etc/xdg/canonical-certification.conf``, the script gives you the option of entering one.
-Doing so can simplify submitting results;
-     however, this will work only if the SUT has full Internet access.
+   - If the script detects that the ``/etc/xdg/canonical-certification.conf`` file is missing information, it will give you the opportunity to fill it in.
+This information includes the SUT's Secure ID (SID) number and pointers to KVM and LXD image files.

    - Information on some critical configuration details is displayed, followed by a summary, such as the following: